sprintertech/sygma-relayer-deployment/README.md

 Task definition variables are configured as ENV variables for [GitHub actions](https://github.com/sprintertech/sygma-relayer-deployment/blob/main/.github/workflows/deploy_ecs_STAGE_EXT.yml#L11)

 For easy reference, the env variables should be Organisation name with the environment to differentiate Signers on the network.
-For `SYG_RELAYER_ENV` use `TESTNET` if it is a testnet instance and `MAINNET` if it is a production.
+For `SYG_SOLVER_ENV` use `TESTNET` if it is a testnet instance and `MAINNET` if it is a production.
 Change it [here](https://github.com/sprintertech/sygma-relayer-deployment/blob/main/ecs/task_definition_PARTNERS.j2#L47)
-For `SYG_RELAYER_ID` we need to make sure that it is unique for all signers.
+For `SYG_SOLVER_ID` we need to make sure that it is unique for all signers.
 So make sure that you have consulted with Sprinter team about proper signer id.
 Change it [here](https://github.com/sprintertech/sygma-relayer-deployment/blob/main/ecs/task_definition_PARTNERS.j2#L43)

 ### Signer configuration